mosra/m.css/doc/plugins/sphinx.rst

     -   Flat link: :ref-flat:`os.path.join()`
     -   Link using a default role: `str.partition()`

+When used with the Python doc theme, the :rst:`:ref` can be used also for linking to internal types, while external types, classes and enums are also linked to from all signatures.

 .. note-success::

     For linking to Doxygen documentation, a similar functionality is provided